suryateja010/openshift-may-2024/Day1/README.md

 # Day 1

 ## What is dual-booting or multi-booting?
-- Let's say we have a laption with Windows 10 pre-installed
-- I need to do some prototype in Ubuntu
+- Let's say we have a laptop with Windows 10 pre-installed and we need to do some prototype in Ubuntu
-- You can use a system utlity called Boot Loaders like LILO, Grub 1, Grub2
+- You can use a system utility called Boot Loader like LILO, Grub 1, Grub2
 - When we install boot loaders it gets installed in your hard disk Master Boot Record(MBR) - Sector 0, Byte 0 in your hard disk (512 bytes)
 - When we boot our machine, BIOS POST (Power On Self Test), once the BIOS is loaded, BIOS will initialize all hardwares and then it then it instructs the CPU to load and run the Boot loader application from MBR
 - The boot application starts scanning for Operating Systems installed on your Hard disk(s), if it finds more than one OS then it gives a menu for you to choose which OS you wish to boot into